 The secret to this recipe is the addition of a sweet potato.
 Yes, I’ve seen mashed potatoes with regular potatoes, and I’ve seen mashed sweet potatoes, but I have never seen them combined before.
 And these are so good that gravy is not even required.

 I fell in love with the sweet potato last year.
 Before that, I thought I was a hater.
-But then I tried this soup, and realized that what I thought I hated, I really loved!
+But then I tried this Creamy Sweet Potato Soup, and realized that what I thought I hated, I really loved!
 And since then, I haven’t been able to get enough.
 So when I ran across this recipe, I knew I had to try it.
-Served along side The Pioneer Woman’s Crispy Yogurt Chicken and a salad, it was a delicious meal – but these potatoes really stole the show!!
+Served alongside The Pioneer Woman’s Crispy Yogurt Chicken and a salad, it was a delicious meal – but these potatoes really stole the show!!

 **To serve, the recipe suggests topping with crumbled, cooked bacon – which would be so delicious.
 I didn’t have any bacon on hand, so I topped with a bit of freshly grated Parmesan, and it was still delicious!